Coarse Cohomology with twisted Coefficients: Coentourages

 \begin{lem} Let $X$ be a coarse space.
-If $C\s X^2$ is a coentourage and $E\s X^2$ an entourage then $C\circ E$ and $E\circ C$ are coentourages. \end{lem} \begin{proof} Let $F$ be any entourage.
+If $C\s X^2$ is a coentourage and $E\s X^2$ an entourage then $C\circ E$ and $E\circ C$ are coentourages. \end{lem} \begin{proof} Let $F\s X^2$ be any entourage.
 Without loss of generality $E$ is symmetric and contains the diagonal.
-Then $F\s F\circ E^{-1}\circ E$.
-Because $C$ is a coentourage there is some bounded set $B$ such that
+Now $C$ being a coentourage implies that there is some bounded set $B\s X$ such that